97ashrey/RentACar/README.md

 # Rent a car
 Multiuser desktop application for renting cars, built in c# programming language.
-This project is still in development.
+This project is still in development and this readme will update when the final version is commited.
 ## Motivation
 This project is an asignment for c# course at my school, aside from that this is a perfect opportunity to implement and gain better understanding of design patterns.
 ## Built with